 When a child is unwell, or has suffered an accident in school, or on the school grounds, the following steps are followed:

-Step 1: A trained first aider is immediately called to provide assistance and advice.
+Step 1A trained first aider is immediately called to provide assistance and advice.

 Depending on the severity of the injury steps 2 -3 will be followed.
 For minor bumps and scrapes not involving breaking the skin, first aid will be applied and the parents informed at the end of the day.